edondup/reverse-lat-long/README.md

 # reverse-lat-long
-Python script to switch the oder of coordinates in the clipboard
+This is a Python script to switch the order of a single pair coordinates in the clipboard.
+The coordinates must be seperated by a comma and any number of spaces.